AmarMuric04/Lelegram/README.md

 25. System chat messages
 26. Chat themes (Light & Dark)
 27. User status
+28. Dedicated Websocket rooms
+29. Voice chat (Live chat, Screen-sharing, Camera...)

 And more!

 Things in consideration of being implemented:

 1. Mentions (@...), 🔜
 2. Read Receipts,
-3. Dedicated Websocket rooms
-4. Voice chat

 To use the app, change the .env.test file's name to just .env